 But, by the end of 1975 and into 1976, British Glam Rock was all but dead - with only a few of the established artists keeping it on life support.

-Enjoy the following performances from a selection of bands and singers that saw their glitter sparkle during this period, only to see it tarnished by the looming presence of the Punk Rock era...
+Enjoy the above performances from a selection of bands and singers that saw their glitter sparkle during this period, only to see it tarnished by the looming presence of the Punk Rock era...

 And Finally...Don't Get Blue Because...Here's Barry